oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 1. Install the no-macspoof hook on the host the vm is scheduled to be run on:
     1.  yum -y install vdsm-hook-macspoof

-2. Run the neutron vm on that host
+2. Run the neutron vm on that host (it takes cloud-init ~4 minutes since vm boot to finish)
 3. VM IP address should be reported to ovirt-engine (due to ovirt-guest-agent installed on the vm)
 4. Connect to the vm (ssh with the user complaint to the specified key) and run the following to verify OpenStack services are active: